eLearning Supports a University for Refugees in Italy

 In 2015, 153,842 asylum seekers arrived in Italy.
 Today, the flood of migrants continues.
 Most come by boat and arrive with little or nothing.
 Many of the asylum seekers are also young people who have left university to flee war or economic instability in countries such as Syria, as well as other countries throughout the Middle East and North Africa.
 In 2015, nearly 84,000 of Italy’s asylum seekers indicated upon arrival that they were seeking to further their education.
 For Italy, this has created a pressing educational emergency but also given rise to a university for refugees.

-On June 15, Nicola Paravati, the Head of International Affairs at Italy’s Università Telematica Internazionale UNINETTUNO, was in New York to delivered a talk at the International Conference on E-Learning in the Workplace.
+On June 15, Nicola Paravati, who directs International Affairs at the Università Telematica Internazionale UNINETTUNO in Italy, was in New York to delivered a talk at the International Conference on E-Learning in the Workplace.
 In the talk, Paravati shared how one Italian university is responding to the migrant crisis and its related demand for education not only in Italy but in refugee camps around the world.

 As Paravati emphasized in his ICELW talk, the roots of the university (notably, Italy is home to the second oldest university in the world) were multilingual and multicultural.
 In the middle ages, students came together to study in Arabic, Greek and Latin and professors and students alike were often highly mobile, traveling from country to country to seek out the very best scholars.
-“What we are doing,” said Paravati, “Is getting back to the roots of the university but now we can do this online.
-The university comes to the student in the twenty-first century, but the idea is the same.
-This is why we operate in many languages, including Italian, Arabic, French, Greek, and English, and have instructors and students from countries around the world.”
+Paravat emphasizes that in many respects, UNINETTUNO is returning to the roots of the university.
+At their inception, after all, most universities did operate in multiple languages.
 Notably, Università Telematica Internazionale UNINETTUNO currently has 15,000 student in 140 countries and offers 25 bachelor of arts programs, as well as master’s and doctoral degrees.